sndpl/msx-c-examples/README.md

 ## MapMap
 Small program that shows primary mapper slot with available memory

+## Mem
+Small program that shows all available memory mappers (DOS2 only).
+Original program written my KonamiMan (2000), ported it to MSX-C and added the MemMan detection to it like the assembly version has.

 ## Shooter [WIP]
 My first attempt with MSX-C to create a shooter, needs some heavy refactoring :)